antoniobarbalau/antoniobarbalau.github.io/commonplace/kernel.md

 1. Good for Nothing Zazen

-   > "Zazen is the Dharma, the Dharma is Zazen." - the basis of Zen, from Kosho Uchiyama's "Opening the hand of thought"
+   > "Zazen is the Dharma, the Dharma is Zazen." - the basis of Soto Zen, from Kosho Uchiyama's "Opening the hand of thought"

     Sit and breathe with no desire or expectations.
 Rediscover the pleasure of simply being.
 This is the basis of love, the ability to just take the time to sit there with yourself, the ability to just sit there with whatever comes up in our mind, with whatever emotions comes up and with whatever physical sensation comes up.
 Just sit there with it, with no desire or expectations, without judging, just being there with it.
 Just sitting there with you as you are.
 Accepting yourself as you are.
 Just sitting there with the world as it is.
 Accepting the world as it is.